zima-0201/Gemini-Vtuber-ChatBot/README.md

    python main.py
    ```

+## Usage and Commands

+After setup, users interact with Vixevia through a series of commands and interactive buttons, enabling them to set up their environment, initiate conversations, and receive personalized responses.
+The bot's intuitive design ensures a smooth and engaging user experience.

-## TODO
+## Future Enhancements

+The project roadmap includes features such as:

-- [ ] Create custom Live2D model for Vixevia
+- Creating a custom Live2D model for Vixevia.
-- [ ] Add opencv auto labeling so can remmeber person from Gemini Pro Vision
+- Adding OpenCV auto labeling to recognize and remember individuals using Gemini Pro Vision.

-## Contributing
+## Contributing to the Project

-Contributions to Vixevia are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
-Make sure to follow the project's coding guidelines and best practices.
+We welcome contributions from the community to make Vixevia more robust, feature-rich, and accessible.
+Refer to the Contributing section above for guidelines on making contributions.

+## Support and Feedback

+Your feedback and questions are valuable to us.
+For support, feature requests, or to report bugs, please open an issue in the project repository or contact the project maintainers directly.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE), which allows for redistribution, use, and modification under specified terms.

 ## Acknowledgments